Prevent Abusive Head Trauma

-the head and increased pressure on the brain.
+and increased pressure on the brain.

-severe shaking may need lifelong medical care.
+paralysis or death.
+Babies who survive severe shaking will likely need lifelong medical

 Many new parents and caregivers may not understand that crying is the baby's only